pokt-network/pocket-core-eth/README.md

 # Pocket Network Contracts

 Pocket Network is a blockchain agnostic, decentralized relay network.
 Nodes in the network spend compute in the form of running local nodes (geth/parity, bitcoin core, zcash, etc) and hosting standardized REST API endpoints.
-They relay transactions in return for mint in PKT.
+Nodes relay transactions for users in return for mint in PKT.

+Users must stake PKT in order to use Node services.
+User transactions are throttled based on the amount of PKT staked in the PocketToken contract.
+Users must stake more PKT to send more transactions.

-## Token Overview
+## Overview

 - ERC20 token
 - Tokens burned through registry contract